IOHprofiler/IOHexperimenter/README.md

 **IOHexperimenter** *provides*:

 * A framework to ease the benchmarking of any iterative optimization heuristic
 * [Pseudo-Boolean Optimization (PBO)](https://iohprofiler.github.io/IOHproblem/) problem set (25 pseudo-Boolean problems)
 * Integration of the well-known [Black-black Optimization Benchmarking (BBOB)](https://github.com/numbbo/coco) problem set (24 continuous problems)
 * [W-model](https://dl.acm.org/doi/abs/10.1145/3205651.3208240?casa_token=S4U_Pi9f6MwAAAAA:U9ztNTPwmupT8K3GamWZfBL7-8fqjxPtr_kprv51vdwA-REsp0EyOFGa99BtbANb0XbqyrVg795hIw) problem sets constructed on OneMax and LeadingOnes
 * Integration of the [Tree Decomposition (TD) Mk Landscapes](https://github.com/tobiasvandriessel/problem-generator) problems
 * Integration of the submodular optimization problems in [Competition - Evolutionary Submodular Optimisation GECCO 2022](https://cs.adelaide.edu.au/~optlog/CompetitionESO2022.php)
 * Interface for adding new problems and suite/problem set
 * Advanced logging module that takes care of registering the data in a seamless manner
 * Data format is compatible with [IOHanalyzer](https://github.com/IOHprofiler/IOHanalyzer)

 ## C++

-The interface for `C++` interface is described in more detail in the [wiki](https://iohprofiler.github.io/IOHexp/Cpp/).
-The complete API documentation, including some usage examples, can be found [here](https://iohprofiler.github.io/IOHexperimenter/cpp).
+The complete API documentation, can be found [here](https://iohprofiler.github.io/IOHexperimenter/cpp).
+In addition to the documentation, some example projects can be found in the [example](./example/) folder of this repository.

 ## Python

-A quickstart guide and further information on the available functionality is described in the [wiki](https://iohprofiler.github.io/IOHexp/python/).
 The pip-version of IOHexperimenters python interface is available via [pip](https://pypi.org/project/ioh).
+A tutorial with python in the form of a jupyter notebook can be found in the example folder of this repository, [here](./example/tutorial.ipynb).
 The full API documentation can be found [here](https://iohprofiler.github.io/IOHexperimenter/python).

 ## Contact